Milan Stepanov

-Milan Stepanov (Serbian Cyrillic: Милан Степанов; born 2 April 1983) is a former Serbian footballer who played as a central defender.
+Milan Stepanov (Serbian Cyrillic: Милан Степанов; born 2 April 1983) is a Serbian retired footballer who played as a central defender.

 Club career

 Born in Kisač, Novi Sad, Serbia, Socialist Federative Republic of Yugoslavia, Stepanov came up through Vojvodina's ranks, making his first-team debut during the 2000–01 season and becoming team captain five years later.
 In the 2006 January transfer window, he transferred to Turkish club Trabzonspor.

 In July 2007, Stepanov moved to Porto in Portugal for a reported €3.5 million.
 Initially on the substitutes bench he gradually made room for himself in the starting eleven but, on 28 November, in a UEFA Champions League match at Liverpool, his team lost 1–4, with him having a subpar performance and subsequently losing the starting place to veteran Pedro Emanuel; this situation was aggravated in his second year with the signing of Rolando (he would only play in the penultimate Primeira Liga game).

 On 27 July 2009, Stepanov moved on loan to Spain's Málaga, with the Andalusians having a buying option at the season's end.
 He only made four La Liga appearances in the first half of the campaign, and was left out of the squad for almost three months, only playing again in a 0–0 home draw against Deportivo La Coruña on 7 February 2010, where he started.

 In late July 2010, Stepanov returned to Turkey, signing for Süper Lig champions Bursaspor for an undisclosed fee.
 In May 2012 his contract was terminated, and he joined fellow league side Mersin İdmanyurdu shortly after.

 Subsequently, Stepanov represented Omonia and Sarajevo in quick succession.
 On 2 January 2016, after almost ten years, he returned to Vojvodina, signing a one-and-a-half-year deal with the club.